maxbetjes/maxbetjes.github.io/src/index.markdown

 domains for a pair of particles.
 With the color blue the protective domain that will be updated next is highlighted._

-## _An event-driven algorithm for simulating reaction-diffusion systems at the particle level_

 ### Idea